Ryan Sullivan: Australia

 Sullivan scored his first podium finish in the Australian Championship in 1997 at the Brisbane Exhibition Ground when he finished equal second on points with Jason Crump, but lost a run-off to Crump and was credited with third place.
 He again finished in third place in 2002 at the Wayville Showground.

-In 2004, Sullivan became the first South Australian rider to win the Australian Championship since John Boulger in 1973 when he won the first year that the championship was run as a series (held over 3 rounds), rather than the single meeting format that had been in place since the first running of the title in 1926.
+In 2004, Sullivan became the first South Australian rider to win the Australian Championship since John Boulger in 1973.
 Sullivan was undefeated over the three rounds held at the Gold Coast, Gosford and Olympic Park speedways.
-He defeated defending champion Leigh Adams who finished 2nd in all three rounds, with 1990 World #3 Todd Wiltshire finishing in third with 2 fourth and 1 third placings.
+He defeated defending champion Leigh Adams who finished 2nd in all three rounds.
 This would prove to be Sullivan's only Australian Championship win and the final time he stood on the podium of the event.

 England

-Sullivan has spent most of his British career with the Peterborough Panthers, and although he had not ridden in Britain since 2006, in August 2008 he returned to ride for Peterborough until the end of that season.
+Sullivan spent most of his British career with the Peterborough Panthers, starting in 1994.
+He won the Elite League Riders' Championship, held at the Brandon Stadium on 21 October 2000.

+Although he had not ridden in Britain since 2006, in August 2008 he returned to ride for Peterborough until the end of that season.
 He has also ridden for the Poole Pirates but returned to the Panthers on a full transfer in 2006.
 He went on to ride in Sweden (Rospiggarna), Poland (Unibax Torun) and Russia (Togliatti).
 He returned to Peterborough in 2012 to replace the injured Kenneth Bjerre, but suffered a hand injury which ended his season and led to announcing his retirement from the sport in March 2013.